NUS-Curiosity/VulZoo/README.md

 This dataset is divided into two parts: raw data and processed data.

 - `raw-data/`: contains the raw data from different sources.
-- `processed`: contains the intermediate data that is processed or filtered.
+- `processed/`: contains the intermediate data that is processed or filtered.

 ## How to Use